kjosib/sophie/docs/tech/queue.rst

 Recall the notion of having a dedicated O/S thread for certain system-level actors.
 When these actors need to send messages, they may need to wake those actors onto a different thread (i.e. worker) than what is currently running.

-The work-stealing scheduler (as described so far) has one irksome assumption baked in:
-Only a worker can safely add to its own task queue.
-There would be a race involving the worker deciding it's idle, and thus failing to service a task delivered just afterwards -- at least until load rises high enough to rouse the affected worker.

-Perhaps the work-stealing algorithm could quite deliberately check for tasks accidentally delivered to idle workers -- in which case we don't need that score-board mechanism after all.

-**Deadlock averted,** and it's nice when solving a design problem simplifies things.
+It turns out to be safe to wake an actor onto any work queue.
+If that queue happens to belong to an idle thread, then the thief will soon find it anyway.

+Proof by induction: For number of idle workers =
+    | 0 -> the actor obviously lands in a queue that gets serviced.
+    | N+1 -> either the thief finds this actor or the problem reduces to N idle workers.

+This is why the work-thief is defined to poll *all* work-queues, not just *avowedly busy* workers.

 On this account, the locks protecting worker task queues should probably be spin-locks.
 Contention should be negligible, and the critical section is but a queueing operation.